ifawwaz/Node-JS-based-Grocery-Store/README.md

 ## Getting Started

-To get this project copy up and running, follow these simple example steps.
+To get this project up and running, follow these simple example steps.

 ### Prerequisites